django-cms/cmsplugin-filer/README.rst

 A set of cms plugins that replace the plugins shipped with django-cms with versions that use file fields from django-filer.

+Warning: starting with version 0.10 support for django-cms 2.x was dropped (table renaming magic removal).
+Pin you dependencies to ``cmsplugin-filer<0.10`` for django-cms 2.x projects.

 Dependencies
 ============